 6. Brits are more exhausted than ever before

-7. Only 3 in 5 workers used their full holiday entitlement in the past year
+7. 3 in 5 workers used their full holiday entitlement in the past year

-According to a Glassdoor survey, around three-quarters (72%) of employees in Britain in full-time employment in June 2022 viewed annual leave as an effective method to lessen burnout.
+According to a Glassdoor survey, around three-quarters (72%) of employees in Britain in full-time employment viewed annual leave as an effective method to lessen burnout.

 Nevertheless, many workers did not make full use of their holiday allocation.
 Only 60% of employees used their full holiday allowance in the previous year.

 UK employee reports of burnout have skyrocketed to record levels in the past year.
-A recent study by Glassdoor’s economic researchers, which analyzed more than 382,000 employee reviews revealed that the reports of burnout among British workers increased by 48% to record levels between 2021 and 2022.
+A recent study by Glassdoor’s economic researchers, which analyzed more than 382,000 employee reviews revealed that the reports of burnout among British workers increased by 48% to record levels.

-Although 72% of British employees surveyed believe that the annual holiday is good for enhancing their well-being, only every third worker (34%) say their company encourages them to take it.
+Although 72% of British employees surveyed believe that the annual holiday is good for enhancing their well-being, only every third worker (34%) says their company encourages them to take it.

 9. Increased workload as the top catalyst for burnout